Skip to On this page All posts

 Writers dictate sensitive material.
 Unpublished manuscripts.
 Client work under NDA.
 Personal essays.
 Journal entries.
 The idea of sending raw recordings of your creative process to a cloud server is, for many writers, a non-starter.

 EnviousWispr processes everything on-device.
 Your recordings never leave your Mac.
-Transcription runs locally via WhisperKit and Core ML.
-Post-processing runs through your local LLM.
+Transcription runs locally via on-device speech recognition and Core ML.
+Post-processing can run on-device as well.
 There’s no server receiving your audio, no vendor storing your transcripts, no account tied to your creative output.

 For a detailed look at how on-device processing compares to cloud alternatives, see our on-device vs cloud dictation comparison.